Michael-A-Kuykendall/muxide/docs/contract.md

 5. **No B‑frames:** The v0.1.0 implementation does not support frame reordering (no B‑frames).
 Inputs containing B‑frames must be rejected.
 6. **Annex B only:** H.264 bitstreams must be provided in Annex B format (NAL units prefaced by start codes).
 MP4 native format (length‑prefixed NAL units) is not supported for input.
 7. **ADTS only:** AAC audio must be provided as ADTS frames.
 Raw AAC or other container formats (e.g. MP4 audio atoms) are not supported.

+## Notes on B-frames

+Muxide v0.1.0 assumes inputs are already in presentation order and does not perform frame reordering.
+Callers must not provide B-frames (i.e. streams where PTS != DTS).
+In v0.1.0, Muxide does not attempt to detect B-frames; providing them may produce incorrect output.

 ## Examples (Pseudo‑Code)